-Knowing your subject gives you insights to what makes a better photo than just any photo.
+Knowing your subject gives you insights into what makes a better photo than any photo.

-One thing I noticed was the face expressions showed them counting to themselves or when they breathed loudly so those around them would hear.
-This let them all know if they were together in their counts and their moves.
+One thing I noticed was the facial expressions showed them counting to themselves or when they breathed loudly so those around them would hear.
+This lets them know if they were together in their counts and moves.

 The Summerall Guard was formed in 1932.
 Membership is considered a high honor at the military college.
-The platoon’s purpose is to exemplify, through a unique series of movements based on the old German close order drill, the exactness and thoroughness with which a cadet is trained.
-The drill, is performed to a silent count.
-Each year’s Guards take responsibility for teaching the next year’s unit the precise drill.
+The platoon’s purpose is to exemplify, through a unique series of movements based on the old German close order drill, the exactness, and thoroughness with which a cadet is trained.
+The exercise is performed to a silent count.
+Each year’s Guards take responsibility for teaching the following year’s unit the precise drill.

-In sports very similar predictable moments happen as well.
-I know that if I am covering a team like The Citadel they are trying to get to the goal that they are facing.
-So even on defense if a fumble or interception happens the players will try and go towards the goal.
+In sports, very similar predictable moments happen as well.
+I know that if I am covering a team like The Citadel, they are trying to get to the goal they are facing.
+So even on defense, if a fumble or interception happens, the players will try and go towards the goal.

-I like to stand or kneel in the endzone which they are going so that I can see their faces.
-If I am on the sideline I sometimes get their faces, but when I am face on to them the percentage of photos with their faces seems to be a lot better for photos.
+I like to stand or kneel in the endzone where they are going, so I can see their faces.
+If I am on the sideline, I sometimes get their faces, but when I am facing them, the percentage of photos with their faces seems to be a lot better for photos.

 Their extra effort on the play will be them lunging towards the goal line, which is where I am standing.

-The holes that the offensive linemen are creating for the running backs is facing that goal line.
+The holes that the offensive linemen are creating for the running backs are facing that goal line.

-Even if they are stopped, which is most of the time, the expression on their faces shows that often they are putting it all on the line.
-This type of a tackle photo when the guy just got a first down works well on sports pages.
+Even if they are stopped, most of the time, the expression on their faces shows that they are often putting it all on the line.
+This type of tackle photo works well on sports pages when the guy just got a first down.

-As you can see in both the examples of the Citadel cadets that if they are on the Summerall Guards or if they are playing a sport it is the face expression that draws the audience into the photograph.
+As you can see in both the examples of the Citadel cadets, if they are on the Summerall Guards or playing a sport, the facial expression draws the audience into the photograph.

-What you are wanting to show as the photographer is the effort and one of the best ways to capture this is in the expressions.
+What you want to show as the photographer is the effort, and one of the best ways to capture this is in the expressions.

-By the way were were at The Citadel due to request for my wife Dorie Griggs to preach on Sunday.
+By the way, we were at The Citadel due to a request for my wife Dorie Griggs to preach on Sunday.
 Here is her message if you would like to hear it.